AFIT-R/afit-r.github.io/analytics/predictive/linear_regression.md

 A simple way to detect collinearity is to look at the correlation matrix of the predictors.
 An element of this matrix that is large in absolute value indicates a pair of highly correlated variables, and therefore a collinearity problem in the data.
 Unfortunately, not all collinearity problems can be detected by inspection of the correlation matrix: it is possible for collinear- ity to exist between three or more variables even if no pair of variables has a particularly high correlation.
 We call this situation *multicollinearity*.

 Instead of inspecting the correlation matrix, a better way to assess multi- collinearity is to compute the *variance inflation factor* (VIF).
-The VIF is the ratio of the variance of $\hat{\beta}_j$ when fitting the full model divided by the variance of $\hat{\beta}_j$ if fit on its own.
+The VIF is the ratio of the variance of $$\hat{\beta}_j$$ when fitting the full model divided by the variance of $$\hat{\beta}_j$$ if fit on its own.
 The smallest possible value for VIF is 1, which indicates the complete absence of collinearity.
 Typically in practice there is a small amount of collinearity among the predictors.
 As a rule of thumb, a VIF value that exceeds 5 or 10 indicates a problematic amount of collinearity.
 The VIF for each variable can be computed using the formula

 $$VIF(\hat{\beta}_j) = \frac{1}{1-R^2_{X_j|X_{-j}}} \tag{14}$$

-where $R^2_{X_j|X_{-j}}$ is the $R^2$ from a regression of $X_j$ onto all of the other predictors.
+where $$R^2_{X_j|X_{-j}}$$ is the $$R^2$$ from a regression of $$X_j$$ onto all of the other predictors.
 We can use the `vif` function from the `car` package to compute the VIF.
 As we see below model 7 is near the smallest possible VIF value where model 8 has obvious concerns.

 ```r